ErikHolman/ErikHolman/README.md

 I'm Erik--a lead Front End Developer with 10+ years of experience in developing and delivering high-quality software.
 Proven ability to lead and mentor teams, collaborate effectively with cross-functional stakeholders, and adhere to best practices in software development.
 Expertise in Vue, React, Node.js, and LeanUX.

 ## 🔭 I’m currently working on:
-- A Scavenger Hunt / Race project.
+- A Scavenger Hunt / Race project [React / TS / Vite].

 <!--
 **ErikHolman/ErikHolman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.